kemery919/Assignment01-Controllers-Routes/README.md

   + Search by Title
   + Search by Artist Name
   + Does NOT allow BOTH to be input at the same time
+  + Added check for if terms exist but are not in the database
 - Get Albums by Artist [GET api/album/albums-by-artist]

 #### Artist Controller